hashicorp/terraform-provider-awscc/docs/resources/sagemaker_pipeline.md

 <a id="nestedatt--pipeline_definition--pipeline_definition_s3_location"></a>
 ### Nested Schema for `pipeline_definition.pipeline_definition_s3_location`

-Required:
+Optional:

 - `bucket` (String) The name of the S3 bucket where the PipelineDefinition file is stored.
-- `key` (String) The file name of the PipelineDefinition file (Amazon S3 object name).

-Optional:

 - `e_tag` (String) The Amazon S3 ETag (a file checksum) of the PipelineDefinition file.
 If you don't specify a value, SageMaker skips ETag validation of your PipelineDefinition file.
+- `key` (String) The file name of the PipelineDefinition file (Amazon S3 object name).
 - `version` (String) For versioning-enabled buckets, a specific version of the PipelineDefinition file.